 Before selecting a domain name, do check out that the domain name doesn’t have any copyright or trademark.
 And if it’s a big brand, you might face a big penalty.
 Thus always take care that you must keep your hands off from copyrighted domain names.

-Little off topic, also make sure to check for any DMCA penalty against that domain.
+Little off-topic, also make sure to check for any DMCA penalty against that domain.
 Since many domains are involved in auto-blogging and chances are high that DMCA notice might appear for such domains in search results.
-You can use this tool from Google to check for DMCA penalty against any domain.
+You can use this tool from Google to check for DMCA penalties against any domain.

 You can do a search on Google to see what all results do you get for example: site:domain.com